VolvoRaggarN/Discord-Nuke-Bot/README.md

 when that is done type !nuke in the chat and !stop for stop and btw you need to set the bot on the highest role in the discord if you want to ban all in the discord

+////edit do not forget to change your bots bio --- BOTS_DESCRIPTION

 thank me later bby /VolvoRaggarN#4494